ben-ryder/athena/README.md

 ### Content Structure

-You build your own content structure using "fields", "content types", "views" and "pages".
+You build your own content structure using "fields", "content types" and "views".
 The diagram below gives a rough example of how this could work, and for more details visit the **[content structure guide](./docs/content-structure.md)**.

 ![](./docs/content-structure.png)

 ### Cloud Features
-Athena is a local-first progressive web app, meaning it's designed to work on your device, and doesn't need an internet connection!
+Athena is a local-first progressive web app, meaning it's designed to work on your device, and doesn't need an internet connection.
 If you wish to enable features like cloud storage and cross device synchronisation, you can do this by self-hosting your own [Localful](https://github.com/ben-ryder/localful) server.

 ## Project Structure